scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 .. **this section has some redundancy/repetition with the "pah importance" section.**

-The astrophysical relevance of polycyclic aromatic hydrocarbons (PAHs) cannot be overstated.
-They are extraordinarily large for interstellar molecules, typically containing 50-100 carbon atoms or larger.
+Polycyclic aromatic hydrocarbons (PAHs) are exceptionally important interstellar molecules found throughout the universe.
+They dominate the mid-infrared (IR) emission of many astronomical objects, as they absorb ultraviolet (UV) photons and re-emit through a series of IR emission features between 3-20 µm.
+They are seen in reflection nebulae, protoplanetary disks, the diffuse interstellar medium (ISM), planetary nebula, and entire galaxies, among other environments.
+PAHs themselves are extraordinarily large for interstellar molecules, typically containing 50-100 carbon atoms.
 In contrast, the largest non-PAH carbon-rich interstellar molecule known, HC11N, contains 11 carbon atoms.
 PAHs are composed of an interlocking hexagonal carbon lattice with hydrogen atoms attached to its periphery (see Figure :ref:`fig:PAH`).
-PAHs are exceptionally stable, allowing them to survive in harsh conditions amongst a remarkably wide variety of astronomical objects, making them ubiquitous throughout the Cosmos and ideal probes of astronomical environments.
+PAHs are exceptionally stable, allowing them to survive in harsh conditions amongst a remarkably wide variety of astronomical objects, making them ubiquitous throughout the Cosmos and thus ideal probes of astronomical environments. (**bit of repetition?**)

 .. figure:: ovalene.png
    :align: center